gbdev/pandocs/src/LCDC.md

 This bit controls the size of all objects (1 tile or 2 stacked vertically).

 Be cautious when changing object size mid-frame.
+Changing from 8×8 to 8×16 pixels mid-frame within 8 scanlines of the bottom of an object causes the object's second tile to be visible for the rest of those 8 lines.
 If the size is changed during mode 2 or 3, remnants of objects in range could "leak" into the other tile and cause artifacts.